-This discount is the most important one you should have because it takes the biggest bite off your premium.
+This discount is the most important one you should have because it takes the biggest percentage off your premium.

-You can save, on average, 30% when you bundle under a single insurer.
+You can save up to 30% when you bundle under a single insurer.

 The added benefit is that you only need to deal with one insurance company to manage all your policies.

-If you live less than 100 feet from a fire hydrant or close to a fire station because those things can contain a fire in your house and cause less damage because water is readily available, you’re eligible for a discount.
+If you live less than 100 feet from a fire hydrant or close to a fire station, you’re eligible for a discount because those can help contain a fire in your home.

 And if you make your home safe or if you live in a gated community, you’ll get a discount.

 A few things that make your home safe is installing surveillance cameras, having sprinklers, deadbolts, fire extinguishers, and many more.